vectordotdev/vector/docs/content/en/highlights/2021-07-13-helm-customConfig.md

 The argument passed to Vector has been changed to `--config-dir` which will load any TOML, YAML, or JSON files added to the "/etc/vector" directory.

+If you have been including files that should not be loaded by Vector as configuration you should move them into a separate directory or into a sub-directory of "etc/vector".

 ### globalOptions and logSchema

-Any [global options](https://vector.dev/docs/reference/configuration/global-options/) can be moved directly into the `customConfig` key and converted into snake-case.
+Any [global options](/docs/reference/configuration/global-options/) can be moved directly into the `customConfig` key and converted into snake-case.

 ```diff title="values.yaml"